ToshioCP/Gtk4-tutorial/gfm/sec9.md

 Or, if you have `jq` installed, you can use `jq -R < tfe3.ui` to do the quoting and escaping for you.

-### Gresources
+### GResources

-A Gresource is similar to a string, except that a Gresource is a binary data.
+A GResource is similar to a UI string, except that a GResource is a binary data.
-The `glib-compile-resources` program compiles UI files into Gresources.
+The `glib-compile-resources` program compiles UI files into GResources.
 It can compile not only text files but also binary files such as images, sounds and so on.
-After compilation, it bundles them up into one Gresource object.
+After compilation, it bundles them up into one GResource object.

 An xml file is necessary for the resource compiler `glib-compile-resources`.
 It describes resource files.